blockchainsllc/in3-docs/docs/api-java.md

 #### class API

-A wrapper for the Incubed client offering Type-safe Access and additional helper functions.
+A wrapper for the Incubed client offering type-safe access and additional helper functions.

 ##### API

 Creates an API using the given Incubed instance.

  > public  API([`IN3`](#class-in3) in3);